bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

         - SOFTWARE_TOKEN_MFA
 ```

-The important thing here to notice is that I have disable all self-service
+The important thing here to notice is that I have disabled all self-service
 operations from end-users since we won't have any users registered in the pool.
 We can check the result in AWS console.